 What happens in the body?

-When we (our brain) perceive a situation as threatening, signals are sent to the sympathetic nervous system immediately and the body goes into "fight and flight".
-The sympathetic nervous system then directly affects our breathing, blood pressure and pulse, i.e. functions we cannot control ourselves by will.
-This happens with the help of different stress hormones - cortisol, norepinephrine and adrenaline which are secreted from the adrenal glands and sent into the blood.
-These hormones cause the heart rate and blood pressure to rise and ensure that the muscles and brain quickly get energy in the form of sugar.
-We become more pain tolerant, digestion stops and all organs that are not needed for escape receive less blood flow.
-These functions are very important for running away from dangerous animals or otherwise fighting for your life, as humans did in the past.
-In today's society, we rarely run away from deadly animals, but the stress reaction in the body is the same, albeit for other reasons.
+When we (our brain) perceive a situation as threatening, signals are sent to the sympathetic nervous system directly and the body goes into "fight or flight".
+The sympathetic nervous system then directly affects our breathing, blood pressure and pulse, i.e. functions we cannot control ourselves at will.
+This is done with the help of various stress hormones - cortisol, noradrenaline and adrenaline which are secreted from the adrenal glands and sent into the blood.
+These hormones cause the pulse and blood pressure to increase and ensure that the muscles and brain quickly receive energy in the form of sugar.
+We become more tolerant of pain, digestion stops and all organs that are not needed for escape receive less blood flow.
+These functions are extremely important for running away from dangerous animals or in other ways fighting for our lives, as humans did in the past.
+In today's society, we rarely run away from deadly animals, but the stress reaction in the body is the same, although for different reasons.

 How do you prevent stress?

-A key in preventing stress is to practice saying no, i.e. don't take on more tasks than you can handle and set clear boundaries.
-This of course applies both privately and at the workplace.
+A key to preventing stress is to practice saying no, i.e. don't take on more tasks than you can handle and set clear boundaries.
+This of course applies both privately and in the workplace.
 Prioritize recovery so that the body gets rest and an opportunity to recharge, sleep is very important!
-Exercise and healthy food are of course also important parts in preventing stress as it strengthens the body and creates resilience and provides better conditions for you to handle everyday life with all that it entails.
+Exercise and healthy eating are of course also important parts of preventing stress as it strengthens the body and creates resilience and gives you better conditions to handle everyday life with all that it entails.

 - Surround yourself with people who make you happy!

-- Practice a form of exercise you enjoy
+- Do a form of exercise you enjoy.

 - Go for a massage